sterna-paradisaea-777/mappingtool/README.md

 ![amcharts pixelMap (1)](https://user-images.githubusercontent.com/88767205/129479724-2f14611d-9ecd-412b-be4c-c6898f112a1f.png)

 ## Plan
 - Germany and South Africa are in different hemispheres and have very different geographical conditions and climates.
 Berlin and Pretoria are both capital cities.
-- therefore, this document will focus on the differences between the two cities in a number of areas, including business, tourism, schools, etc.
+Therefore, this file will focus on the differences between the two cities.
+- Analyze the relationship between accommodation locations and tourist attractions, afterward, locate where is the most convenient place to have accommodation if people are traveling to Berlin or Pretoria.

 ## Workflow
 #### contrast

-- **step 1:**
-- Accommodation (appartment, hotel, hostel, motel)
+- **Accommodation** (appartment, hotel, hostel, motel)
 - connections 10, distance 0-1000 meters

 **Berlin**